riccardo-franchi/Triangular-billiard/notes.md

 ### 3. Calculating the trajectory of the particles

-To calculate the final trajectory of the particle we need to calculate the trajectory of the particle after every collision, by using a private method `bool collide()`.
-This method will return `true` if the particle collides with the wall, `false` if the particle doesn't collide with any wall: this means we can determine its final position and angle.
+To calculate the final trajectory of the particle we need to calculate the trajectory of the particle after every collision.
+We first use a private method `bool willCollide()`.
+This method will return `true` if the particle collides with the wall, `false` if the particle doesn't collide with any wall: now we can determine its final position and angle with the private method `void calcTrajectory()`.

-We may use a public method `void runSimulation()`, that calls `collide()` for every particle until it eventually returns `false`, at that point we determine its final angle and position and move to point 4.
+We may use a public method `void runSimulation()`, that calls `willCollide()` and `calcTrajectory()` for every particle until it eventually returns `false`, at that point we determine its final angle and position.

-> **Note:** I am not 100% sure about this approach, we may change it a little bit.

-### 4. Calculating statistics

-[...]